milasoft64/commodore-64-koala-picture-linker/README.md

 https://i.ibb.co/0VkcjMB/ff.jpg

-So what we need is this:
-- Our Koala program as the Yellow area in memory.
-- Leave the Blue area untouched because the Koala program will overwrite it.
-- Place our 50 block game in the area above the Blue.

-It's not difficult to do this though.

 7) We're going to have to make some adjustments to put this all together.
 We don't need to make any changes to the Koala program because it exits to Basic when you press a key.
 So we can call it from another program without issue.